LukeChannings/Vibe/modules/UI/ModalDialogue/README.md

 - Template functions for MDD.buttons.next and MDD.buttons.prev allowing automatic switching to the next and previous dialogues by specifying the property to be true.
 - animate property is ignored in individual MDDs, instead use the second parameter.
+- Each MDD can use a prev and next button template that will be replaced by createWizard to allow switching between dialogues.

+Below is an example of the prev and next button templates.

+	var MDD1 = {
+		'title' : 'Dialogue 1',
+		'body' : 'This is the first dialogue and has a next button.', 'buttons' : { next : true }
+	}

+	var MDD2 = {
+		'title' : 'Dialogue 2',
+		'body' : 'This is the second dialogue and has next and previous buttons.', 'buttons' : { prev : true, next : true }
+	}

+	var MDD3 = {
+		'title' : 'Dialogue 3',
+		'body' : 'This is the final dialogue and has a previous and close button.', 'buttons' : { prev : true, close : true }
+	}

+	ModalDialogue.createWizard(MDD1, MDD2, MDD3)